 “Stop fighting, you little bitch, or I’ll stun you again,” the blond warned.
 He climbed to his feet and waved his stunstick as if I needed a visual reminder.
 He wasn’t the ship’s captain, so he must be the mercenary commander.
 He was young for commander, but mercs weren’t known to have long lives.

-The ship’s captain stood back while the merc crew tried to wrestle me further into the ship.
+The ship’s captain stood back while the merc crew tried to wrestle me farther into the ship.
 The skin around his left eye was fiercely red.
 He’d have a shiner by tomorrow, thanks to me.
 That blow had been more skill than luck, but not enough to save me.

 The captain was a handsome man, older, with gray at the temples of his dark hair.
 He looked like a gentleman, not a bounty hunter, and that had allowed him to get close enough to grab me.
 The rest of his crew was standard-issue mercenary: big, mean, and calculating.
 As soon as I’d caught sight of them, I’d known that I’d made a mistake.